manugowda18/Donation-using-ZkPolygon/README.md

 5. Open the `backend` folder and remove any present contracts inside the `contracts` folder.
 Insert your `Donation` contract.

-6. Now, inside the `scripts` folder, replace the contect of the `deploy.js` file with the [deploy.js code from this project](https://raw.githubusercontent.com/charmingdata/dApp-donation-to-educator/main/backend/scripts/deploy.js).
+6. Now, inside the `scripts` folder, replace the contect of the `deploy.js` file with the [deploy.js code from this project]

 7. Create a `.env` file inside the `backend` folder.
 This will be used to store your wallet's private key.